anupa87/Book-Management-System/README.md

 - npm install to install dependencies
 - vite to start the server
 - http:/localhost:5173/ to view the project in your browser
-- admin login (email: "admin@gmail.com" and password:"12345") and user login (email: "user@gmail.com" and password:"12345")
+- admin login (email: "admin@gmail.com" and password:"admin") and user login register

 ### `Deployment`